 If you follow this hypothesis to its logical conclusion, at some point, the senior art directors are replaced by AI systems that have seen enough awesome graphic art to create artwork that is “good enough” from scratch.
 To be fair, the vast majority of work product created by journeymen across all disciplines is not at a “masterpiece” level.

-Update: For this revision of the article (November 20, 2022), I asked Stable Diffusion to create the cover art — cutting out the senior art director as predicted in the preceding paragraph.
+Update: For the revision of the article on November 20, 2022, I asked Stable Diffusion to create the cover art — cutting out the senior art director as predicted in the preceding paragraph.
 My request was as follows, [python scripts/txt2img.py –prompt “AI Won’t Take Your Job, People Will, book cover, advertisement, colorful, scientific, hi-tech, photo” –plms –n_iter 5 –n_samples 1].
 Is it a stellar, creative, mind-blowing new work?
 No. It’s not supposed to be.
-Does it work as cover art for this post?
+Did it work as cover art for this post?
 Yes.
 Cost? $0.
 Time invested?
 45 seconds.
 The rest of this essay articulates what I truly believe.

 I like to think that the full replacement of creative workers and production workers is still far away, but I know differently.
 Look at the cab drivers around the world protesting ride-sharing services.
 They are fighting for their livelihoods.
 What kind of world will we live in if their actions are mimicked by displaced workers in every field, from every walk of life?

 What You Can Do about It

 There is only one thing you can do about this.
 You must become the very best AI coworker you can become.
 No matter how smart you think you are, there are things a well-trained AI system can do better than you can.
 It can look at more data, it can see the world differently, it can augment your capabilities.